lawalter/r-shiny-electron-app/README.md

             - In Cygwin, re-run ```sh ./get-r-win.sh```
 13. In the R console, ```install.packages("automagic")``` if this package is not already installed.
 14. Switch to the RStudio terminal and make sure your directory is in the appNameHere folder.
 Get packages for R by running ```Rscript add-cran-binary-pkgs.R```
-15. Add additional dependencies to package.json.
+15. Using R, edit package.json to add additional dependencies.
 Replace the dependencies listed at the end of the script with the following.
 Take care not to paste over the final ending bracket ```}``` of the .json file.
 ```
     "dependencies": {
       "axios": "^0.19.2",